[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 The feature allows admins to fix or mitigate fatal errors on their website.

-Before the mode, it was near to impossible to address the error as it has made the back-end inaccessible in most cases.
+Before the mode, it was near-impossible to address the error as it made the back-end inaccessible in most cases.

 You can easily find out the culprit and fix it.